vnoel/vnoel.github.io/index.md

 * Using results from these studies, provide General Circulation Models and Mesoscale simulations of climate evolution with somewhat more accurate models for cirrus clouds.

 * With [Julien Delanoe](http://www.latmos.ipsl.fr/index.php/fr/annuaire/2015?task=view), I am co-PI of the [EECLAT project](http://eeclat.ipsl.jussieu.fr), funded by CNES and CNRS/INSU.
-* I share some [scientific code](https://github.com/vnoel) on github, mostly for my own research use, but you could always find something interesting there.
+* I share some scientific code on [Github](https://github.com/vnoel) and the [IN2P3 Gitlab](https://gitlab.in2p3.fr/vincent.noel), mostly for my own research use, but you could always find something interesting there.
 Who knows.
-* I contribute to the design and preparation of the future MESCAL space lidar mission.
+* I contribute to the design and preparation of upcoming space lidar missions.

 I can be contacted at vincent dot noel at aero.obs-mip.fr.

 ### Recent works

+* Feofilov, A., Chepfer, H., Noël, V., and Szczap, F.: ATLID Cloud Climate Product, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2022-1187, 2023
+* Tesche M., Noel, V.:  Locations for the best lidar view of mid-level and high clouds.
+Atmos.
+Meas.
+Tech. https://doi.org/10.5194/amt-2022-34, 2022
+* Feofilov, A., Chepfer, H., Noel, V., Guzman, R., Gindre, C., and Chiriaco, M.: Comparing scattering ratio products retrieved from ALADIN/Aeolus and CALIOP/CALIPSO observations: sensitivity, comparability, and temporal evolution, Atmos.
+Meas.
+Tech., https://doi.org/10.5194/amt-2021-96, 2022
+* Perpina M., V. Noël, H. Chepfer, R. Guzman, A. Feofilov.
+Link Between Opaque Cloud Properties and Atmospheric Dynamics in Observations and Simulations of Current Climate in the Tropics, and Impact on Future Predictions.
+Journal of Geophysical Research: Atmospheres, American Geophysical Union, 126 (17), ⟨10.1029/2020JD033899⟩. ⟨hal-03370968⟩, 2021
 * Dauhut, T., Noel, V., and Dion, I.-A.: The diurnal cycle of the clouds extending above the tropical tropopause observed by spaceborne lidar, Atmos.
 Chem.
 Phys., 20, 3921–3929, https://doi.org/10.5194/acp-20-3921-2020, 2020
 * Baray, J.-L.; Bah, A.; Cacault, P.; Sellegri, K.; Pichon, J.-M.; Deguillaume, L.; Montoux, N.; Noel, V.; Seze, G.; Gabarrot, F.; Payen, G.; Duflot, V. Cloud Occurrence Frequency at Puy de Dôme (France) Deduced from an Automatic Camera Image Analysis: Method, Validation, and Comparisons with Larger Scale Parameters.
 Atmosphere 2019, 10, 808. https://doi.org/10.3390/atmos10120808
 * Chepfer, H., Brogniez, H. & Noel, V. Diurnal variations of cloud and relative humidity profiles across the tropics.
 Sci Rep 9, 16045 (2019) doi:10.1038/s41598-019-52437-6